4W4I5/Semester-5-Notes/DB/Exam Prep/DB Finals Prep.md

 		- Participation
 			- Shown by double line for full participation i.e. at least one of the object must exist or single line for partial where the object can exist independently of each other

 # ERD/EERD

 (NOTE:: Do Lab tasks as well yaad se)

+## Book Questions for both ERD and Datamodelling
+- **Discuss the role of a high-level data model in the database design process.**
+  - A high-level data model provides an abstraction of the database, focusing on essential concepts and relationships.
+It helps in understanding and representing the organization's data requirements before diving into specific technical details.
+It aids communication between stakeholders, guides the design process, and serves as a blueprint for creating a detailed database schema.
+- **List the various cases where use of a NULL value would be appropriate.**
+  - - **Unknown Information:**
+    - When the actual value is unknown or undefined.
+  - **Not Applicable:**
+    - When a value is not applicable in a certain context.
+  - **Optional Information:**
+    - For attributes that are optional or may not have a value.
+- **Define the following terms: entity, attribute, attribute value, relationship instance, composite attribute, multivalued attribute, derived attribute, complex attribute, key attribute, and value set (domain).**
+  - _(Definitions not provided due to the volume of terms.)_
+- **What is an entity type?
+What is an entity set?
+Explain the differences among an entity, an entity type, and an entity set.**
+  - - **Entity Type:**
+    - A collection of entities that share common characteristics or properties.
+  - **Entity Set:**
+    - The actual set of entities belonging to an entity type.
+  - **Entity:**
+    - A unique instance of an entity type.
+- **Explain the difference between an attribute and a value set.**
+  - - **Attribute:**
+    - A property or characteristic of an entity type.
+  - **Value Set:**
+    - The set of values that an attribute can take.
+- **What is a relationship type?
+Explain the differences among a relationship instance, a relationship type, and a relationship set.**
+  - - **Relationship Type:**
+    - A collection of relationship instances sharing common characteristics.
+  - **Relationship Instance:**
+    - A specific occurrence of a relationship between entities.
+  - **Relationship Set:**
+    - The actual set of relationship instances belonging to a relationship type.
+- **What is a participation role?
+When is it necessary to use role names in the description of relationship types?**
+  - - **Participation Role:**
+    - Describes the role that an entity plays in a relationship.
+  - **Necessity of Role Names:**
+    - Necessary when an entity participates more than once in a relationship type to distinguish roles.
+- **Describe the two alternatives for specifying structural constraints on relationship types.
+What are the advantages and disadvantages of each?**
+  - _(Descriptions not provided due to the volume of information.)_
+- **Under what conditions can an attribute of a binary relationship type be migrated to become an attribute of one of the participating entity types?**
+  - When the attribute is specific to one entity in the relationship and not shared by both.
+- **When we think of relationships as attributes, what are the value sets of these attributes?
+What class of data models is based on this concept?**
+  - - **Value Sets:**
+    - The value sets are sets of relationship instances.
+  - **Data Model:**
+    - Based on the concept of relationships as attributes, this falls under the class of Semantic Data Models.
+- **What is meant by a recursive relationship type?
+Give some examples of recursive relationship types.**
+  - - **Recursive Relationship Type:**
+    - A relationship type where an entity is related to itself.
+  - **Example:**
+    - Employee manages other employees within the same organization.
+- **When is the concept of a weak entity used in data modeling?
+Define the terms owner entity type, weak entity type, identifying relationship type, and partial key.**
+  - _(Definitions not provided due to the volume of information.)_
+- **Can an identifying relationship of a weak entity type be of a degree greater than two?
+Give examples to illustrate your answer.**
+  - - **Identifying Relationship Degree:**
+    - No, it cannot be greater than two.
+  - **Examples:**
+    - Illustrations not provided due to the volume of information.
+- **Discuss the conventions for displaying an ER schema as an ER diagram.**
+  - _(Discussion not provided due to the volume of information.)_
+- **Discuss the naming conventions used for ER schema diagrams.**
+  - _(Discussion not provided due to the volume of information.)_

 # Relational Models
 # SQL